 You are a business owner, and some of your audience is business owners.

 One of the great topic ideas for content writing is your journey and lesson.
 It is quite different from your story.
-You are not telling your entire story but picking an important part that relates to your business.
+You are not telling your entire story but picking an important part related to your business.

-If your story answer “why did you start,” this one answers “what you have learned from starting for a certain period.”
+If your story answers “why did you start,” this one answers “what you have learned from starting for a certain period.”

 - Mark Manson gave the coldest, harshest, honest advice I have ever seen about blogging.